Balbilo/registration-service/README.md

 # Balbilo Registration Service

-This registration service is responsible for register users to database
+This registration service is responsible for registering and authenticating users to database.